iStefo/ember-select-2/README.md

 ```

 ## Contributing
 I would love to see some support when extending or bugfixing this component!
-Since I am quiet new to maintaining open source software, feel free to contact me so we can organize this better.
+Please keep in mind the agena on the top of this page and discuss possible conflicts with the ember-way of things (bindings, proxies...).

 ### Generating the Docs
 `ember-cli` compiles the project into the `/dist` folder, but Github Pages expects the content to be in the repository's root within the `gh-pages` branch.
 In order not to overwrite the original `/tests` directory, we rename the compiled tests to `test`.